-Most of us are surrounded by plants.
+Plants surround most of us.
 They add the needed finishing touches to any decor.
-However, a small percentage of these plants have the potential to cause harm to our cats and this beautiful plants could become a deadly enemy.
-Cats are generally sensible creatures - but nevertheless, they can become victims of poisoning.
+However, a small percentage of these plants have the potential to cause harm to our cats, and these beautiful plants could become a deadly enemy.
+Cats are generally sensible creatures - but they can become victims of poisoning.

 Who is at risk?

-Most cats are fastidious creatures and are careful what they eat.
-Poisoning cats are therefore generally rare.
-Young cats, and especially indoor cats are most at risk as they may chew houseplants through curiosity or boredom.
-When a cat is confined to a run or lives entirely indoors-hazardous plants should be removed from her environment.
+Most cats are fastidious creatures and are careful of what they eat.
+Poisoning cats are, therefore, generally rare.
+Young cats, especially indoor cats, are most at risk as they may chew houseplants through curiosity or boredom.
+When a cat is confined to a run or lives entirely, indoors-hazardous plants should be removed from her environment.
 Cats given free access to the outside world tend to have other things to occupy their minds than sampling unfamiliar vegetation.
 But even free-roaming adult cats may accidentally ingest needles or seeds that have become entangled in their coat during grooming.
 Many cats love to eat grass to aid their digestion.
 Indoor cats may crave some greenery and chew at houseplants.

-There are many plants that are poisonous to cats.
+Many plants are poisonous to cats.
 They vary in their toxicity.
 Many are irritant rather than poisonous.
-Below is a list of houseplants that can be harmful or fatal depending on the quantity swallowed.
-Also, remember that cats that chew plants are exposed to any chemical pesticides or fertilizers that may have been applied directly to the plants or through the soil.
+Below is a list of houseplants that can be harmful or fatal, depending on the quantity swallowed.
+Remember that cats that chew plants are exposed to any chemical pesticides or fertilizers that may have been applied directly to the plants or through the soil.

 Hahn's Self-Branching Ivy

 Jack in the Pulpit

 Lacy Tree Philodendron

 Madagascar Dragon Tree